core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Deterministic Client: a fictitious member of an OSCORE group, having no Sender Sequence Number, no asymmetric key pair, and no Recipient Context.

-   The Group Manager responsible for the OSCORE group (see {{Section 12 of I-D.ietf-core-oscore-groupcomm}}) sets up the Deterministic Client, and assigns it a unique Sender ID like for other group members.
+   The Group Manager responsible for the OSCORE group (see {{Section 12 of I-D.ietf-core-oscore-groupcomm}}) sets up the Deterministic Client and assigns it a unique Sender ID like for other group members.
 Furthermore, the Deterministic Client has only the minimum common set of privileges shared by all group members.

 * Deterministic Request: a Consensus Request generated by the Deterministic Client.
 The use of Deterministic Requests is defined in {{sec-deterministic-requests}}.